-The goodness of fit measures (see Table 7) merely confirm the design of the simulation study.
-The fit of the configural and partial invariance models were similar and extremely high (e.g., CFIs \geq .989) for all conditions (i.e., small vs. large N; 10% vs. 20% large misfit).
+The goodness of fit measures (Table 7) merely confirm the design of the simulation study.
+The goodness of fit measures (Table 7) merely confirm the design of the simulation study.
+The fit of the configural and partial invariance models were similar and extremely high (e.g., CFIs \geq .989) for all conditions (i.e., small vs. large N; 10% vs 20% large misfit).
 The fit of the metric model was marginal (CFIs = .905 to .942) and the fit of the scalar model was clearly unacceptable (CFIs = .819 to .876).
-For both the scalar and metric models, the fit was noticeably worse when the number of large nonvariant parameters was larger.
-Also of note, the number of post hoc estimates freed in the partial invariance models (i.e., the number of parameters in the partial solution less the number of parameters in the scalar solution) varied systematically across replicates within each condition; on average, the number of adjustments was greater when the amount of misfit was greater, but also when the sample size was larger.
+For both the scalar and metric models, the fit was noticeably worse when the number of large non-variant parameters was larger.
+Also of note, the number of post-hoc estimates freed in the partial invariance models (i.e., the number of parameters in the partial solution less the number of parameters in the scalar solution) varied systematically across replicates within each condition; on average, the number of adjustments was greater when the amount of misfit was greater, but also when the sample size was larger.